MidnightsPride/karmatronics/README.md

 # karmatronics
-Assignment for Module 1 of Bootcamp
+Assignment for Module 1 of Bootcamp.
+Only used the starter code given in the module.